 On July 6 (Sat.), The Kyoto College of Graduate Studies for Informatics (KCGI) and Kyoto Computer Gakuin (KCG) held a "Digital Drawing Lecture - Things to remember before drawing digitally" at KCGI Kyoto Station Satellite and KCG Kyoto Station School.Forty cartoonists and aspiring cartoonists gathered to hear professional artists explain the basics and key points that are often overlooked in digital cartooning.

-The lecturer is Kitano Doryu (Mogura.) who has been active in production and publication and has produced many popular works.(joint pen name by several members) and "JUMP SQ.Mr.
-Mune'o Saito, who has published "Manga Seminar MANZEMI" (Shueisha) and is known for his ability in the industry, served as the director.Divided into "Background", "People" and "Finishing", the differences between digital and analog drawing are explained.The lecturer said that the merits of digital production include: the ability to work on the background and people separately (in the case of analog production, it is not possible to work on both at the same time because the work is written on a single sheet of paper); the superior efficiency of work, such as the ability to easily replace speech balloons, etc., because the work is completed in a layered structure; and the elimination of the risk of losing the manuscript.He said, "Before you go digital, you should learn basic expressive skills with paper and ink.
+The lecturer is Doryu Kitano, who has continued to produce and publish many popular works.(a joint pen name for several members) and "JUMP SQ.Mineo Saito, publisher of "Manga Seminar MANZEMI" (Shueisha) and well known in the industry for his ability, was in charge of the event.The differences between digital and analog drawing are explained in "Background", "Portrait", and "Finishing" sections.The lecturer noted that the advantages of digital production include the following: "It is possible to work on backgrounds and figures separately (in the case of analog, it is not possible to work on a single sheet of paper at the same time); it is superior in terms of work efficiency, as callouts can be easily replaced because the work is finished in a layered structure; and there is no risk of losing the original document.Before going digital, basic expressive skills should be sufficiently acquired with paper and ink," he said.

-After this, the participants experienced digital production using CLIP STUIDO PAINT, an illustration and manga production software developed by CELSYS Corporation.The company's staff provided guidance.
+After this, participants experienced digital production using "CLIP STUIDO PAINT," an illustration and manga production software developed by Celsys, Inc.The company's staff provided guidance.